Rating:

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effects of the pea products and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the pea products and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

 Bottom line?

-Back to Basics dog food is a meat-based, grain-free kibble using a significant amount of various organs and named meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Back to Basics is a meat-based grain-free dry dog food using a significant amount of named organs and meat meals as its main sources of animal protein, thus earning the brand 5 stars.

 Enthusiastically recommended.